 Let Us Be Your Resource for Spousal Support Claims in Alabama

-Whether You Are in Mobile or Huntsville or elsewhere in Alabama, We Provide You With the Protection You Deserve
+Whether You Are in Huntsville, Madison, Florence or elsewhere in North Alabama, We Provide You With the Protection You Deserve

 In Alabama, what other states call “alimony” or “spousal support” is called “maintenance.”
 Maintenance means financial support of a former spouse once the divorce is final.
 Under Alabama law, spouses have the legal obligation to financially support each other during their marriages, and those legal obligations continue once the marriages ends.
 At the Alabama Family Law Group (AFLG), our compassion and tenacity mean that we are involved and organized in representing you when you are asking for spousal support or when you have been told you must pay maintenance.